alexanderbi1984/Wan_classification/docs/README_feature_extraction.md

 - **Current Feature Access:**
   - VAE latents can be accessed directly via the `encode` method or via the provided batch script.
-  - xDiT features require code modification to expose intermediate outputs.
+  - xDiT features can be accessed via the provided script, with options for patchified or unpatchified output.

 ---

 ## 4. Next Steps

 - For VAE latents: Use the existing `encode` method or batch script.
-- For xDiT features: Modify `WanModel` to return the desired features.
+- For xDiT features: Use the provided script with the desired output option (`--unpatchify_output` for denoised latents).

 ---

-*This document serves as a reference for implementing and reviewing feature extraction from the Wan VAE and xDiT models.*
+*This document serves as a reference for implementing and reviewing feature extraction from the Wan VAE and xDiT models, including both patchified transformer features and denoised latent outputs suitable for downstream tasks.*